 The French Confrérie vineuse from the Burgundy is probably the most famous wine Brotherhood of the world.
-It was founded in 1934 by Burgundian patriots to save their homeland by promoting the wines from the then threatened economic decline or ruin.
-At that time, there were big sales problems in Burgundy for the wine.
-Causes were crop failure, the abstinence movement and the aftermath of the First World War.
+It was founded in 1934 by Burgundian patriots in order to save their homeland from the then threatening economic decline or ruin by promoting the wines.
+At that time there were big sales problems for wine in Burgundy.
+The causes were poor harvests, the abstinence movement and the late consequences of the First World War.
 Many landowners, even from Grand Cru, sold their vineyards.
-Two citizens of the place Nuits-St-Georges in the area Côte d'Or Georges Faiveley and Camille Rodier, founded this fraternity at a banquet on Château du Clos de Vougeot.
-It was on the eve of the annual wine auction held for centuries Hospices de Beaune,
+Two citizens of the village of Nuits-St-Georges in the area Cote d'Or Georges Faiveley and Camille Rodier founded this brotherhood at a banquet at Château du Clos de Vougeot.
+It was on the eve of the annual wine auction of the Hospices de Beaune,

-Since the mid-1920s takes place in the well-known Weinbaugeneinde Meursault the traditional one Paulée de Meursault instead, a public luncheon to celebrate the cessation of the vintage, Since then, every year on the third weekend of November, there are three events (Banquet of the Brotherhood, the auction and Paulée), collectively referred to as "Les Trois Glorieuses" (The Three Glory Days).
-Furthermore, every year in January, the traditional event Saint-Vincent Tournante organized, in which the new members are solemnly included in the Brotherhood.
-But you can not apply, but among other notable artists, high-ranking military officials, entrepreneurs and politicians are invited to membership honorably.
+Since the mid-1920s has been taking place in the well-known wine-growing community Meursault the traditional Paulée de Meursault held a public lunch to celebrate the completion of the vintage, Since then, there have been three events every year on the third weekend in November (Brotherhood Banquet, The auction and the Paulée), collectively referred to as "Les Trois Glorieuses" (the three glorious days).
+Furthermore, the traditional event is held annually in January Saint-Vincent Tournante organized, in which the new members are also ceremoniously accepted into the fraternity.
+However, you cannot apply, but rather, among other things, well-known artists, high-ranking military officers, entrepreneurs and politicians are honored to become members.

-The Brotherhood's headquarters are in the midst of the famed Grand Cru location Clos de Vougeot Château du Clos de Vougeot, which dates back to the 16th century Cistercians was built.
-In 1920 it was bought by the winegrower and mayor of Vosne-Romanée Étienne Camuzet (1867-1946), who provided the premises of the Brotherhood.
-He then sold it in 1944 to the newly founded "Société Civile des Amis du Château du Clos de Vougeot", which granted the Confrérie a 99-year-old right of use.
+The Brotherhood is located in the middle of the famous Grand Cru location Clos de Vougeot Château du Clos de Vougeot, which was founded by the Cistercians was built.
+In 1920 it was bought by the winemaker and mayor of Vosne-Romanée Étienne Camuzet (1867-1946), who made the premises available to the brotherhood.
+He then sold it in 1944 to the newly founded "Société civile des Amis du Château du Clos de Vougeot", which granted the Confrérie a 99-year license.

-There are regular banquets for 600 guests.
-Many countries have branch companies.
-Twice a year at a major event, 200 wine experts test the Burgundy wines proposed by the winemakers for quality and appellation typology.
-These check the wines for quality and appellation typical.
-The quality mark in the form of the Tastevin (Wine tasting dish) goes to only about 60 percent of the submitted wines.
-These receive the honorary mention "Tasteviné" and a special, numbered bottle label.
-They are additionally subjected to a laboratory analysis.
-For authenticity, a bottle is stored in the cellar of the wine brotherhood.
-See also below wine Events,
+Banquets are regularly held for 600 guests.
+Subsidiaries exist in many countries.
+Twice a year, 200 wine experts test the Burgundy wines proposed by the winegrowers for quality and appellation characteristics at a major event.
+They check the wines for quality and appellations.
+The quality mark in the form of the Tastevin (Wine tasting bowl) goes to only about 60 percent of the submitted wines.
+They receive the honorary designation "Tasteviné" and a special, numbered bottle label.
+They are also subjected to a laboratory analysis.
+For authenticity testing, one bottle is stored in the cellar of the wine brotherhood.
+See also under wine Events,